 Not quite a "woman's picture," not quite noir, but something quite interesting:

 Joan Fontaine, costumes, Merrie Olde, romance - why, surely it's a tale of a tender-hearted woman torn between a brutish husband and a wonderful suitor, right?
 Well.
 From the start there's something off about it all; she goes to consult a fortune teller, who warns her of dire days ahead.
 Yes, it's the crone the Universal monster movies, Mrs Screechy Comic Relief.
 But not here.
 Imagine this on the big screen, if you will.
-(Flash vid; mouse over for controls if not immediately obvious.)

 The scenes's compositions are strange and forboding, as fits the scene, and as the movie rolls on you realize that almost everything looks odd.
 Almost dreamlike.
 Creamy, unreal.
 Look at the grey-suited man in the middle:

 The mansion where Ivy goes to a party:

 It's literally a black and white world, right down to the interiors.